samg/timetrap/README.md

 formatter in a different place you can run `t configure` and edit the `formatter_search_paths` option.

-Now you're ready to write your formatter.
-All timetrap formatters live under the namespace `Timetrap::Formatters` so you'll want to define your class like
+All timetrap formatters live under the namespace `Timetrap::Formatters` so define your class like this:
-this:

     class Timetrap::Formatters::Notes
     end

-When `t display` is invoked timetrap initializes a new instance of the formatter passing it an Array of entries.
+When `t display` is invoked, timetrap initializes a new instance of the formatter passing it an Array of entries.
 It then calls `#output` which should return a string to be printed to the screen.

-This means we need to implement an `#initialize` method and an `#output` method for out class.
+This means we need to implement an `#initialize` method and an `#output` method for the class.
 Something like this:

     class Timetrap::Formatters::Notes
       def initialize(entries)